 Latitude: 48º 41' 50.99" N (48.6975) Longitude: 122º 45' 49.96" W (-122.7638)

 The park has 15 campsites, one composting toilet and two vault toilets.
 Camping is available on a first come, first served basis.
 The nearest fuel and limited groceries are at Blakely Island Marina.
 Campsites are open year round.
-Campsites 1-6 and 14 accommodate up to eight campers, campsites 7-13 accommodate up to four campers.
+Campsites 1-6 and 14 and 15 accommodate up to eight campers, campsites 7-13 accommodate up to four campers.